eetnaviation/infratextadventurereboot/README.md

 # infratextadventurereboot
-Reboot of the INFRA Text Adventure
+## Reboot of the INFRA Text Adventure
+### Credit to: eetnaviation, ThePiGuy24 and c-128

 Just run windows.bat or linux.sh and enjoy!